SEMICeu/Wikibase/README.md

 ![Q1](/images/wb_q1.png)

 At this stage, the new item has no statements attached to it.
-You can add some by clicking "add statements" à the bottom right:
+You can add some by clicking "add statements" at the bottom right:

 ![Add statement](/images/wb_add_statement.png)